 Identity Theft Examples

-Now that you know what is identity theft, the signs that indicate that you may have be a victim, and which are the most common types of identity theft, let’s take a closer look at a few examples:
+Now that you know what is identity theft, the signs that indicate that you may have been a victim, and which are the most common types of identity theft, let’s take a closer look at a few examples:

 - Someone uses your Social Security Number to rent cars and commit crimes.